Guilded-NET/Guilded-NET.github.io/guides/createBotScratch.md

 > Make sure to not put anything below `await Task.Delay(-1)`{: .language-csharp}, as it will never run.
 {: .warning}

-You can also subscribe to `Prepared` or `Connected` events to see that our bot has indeed connected.
+You can also subscribe to `Prepared` or `Connected` events to see that your bot has indeed connected.

 ```csharp
 // At the very top